 “I doubt the king of fishes cares about our predicament,” Siri said flatly.

 Such a creature is only slightly less fantastic than the possibility of my notes being found and interpreted correctly.
-If I threw them out the window or dropped them places, nobody would believe that the God King had written them.
+If I threw them out the window or dropped, nobody would believe that the God King had written them.

 “And if you passed them to servants?”